-→ Formation of dark matter halos

-Non-linear collapse of baryonic matter on those halos → neutral Hydrogen HI clouds condense and form the first stars, ending the dark ages → Cosmic Dawn [z ~ 20]

-Meanwhile, in some parts (or scales) of the Universe linear structure formation continues its slow process.
+→ Formation of dark matter halos and non-linear collapse of baryonic matter on those halos (neutral Hydrogen HI clouds that condense and form the first stars, ending the dark ages).
+In other areas, linear structure formation continues its slow process.